42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

-While there are at least two solutions for including content with [mkdocs], they both are problematic because some decisions that were made regarding how relative paths are computer, something that breaks badly when you try to build a single site out of multiple repositories.
+While there are at least two solutions for including content with [mkdocs], they both are problematic because some decisions that were made regarding how relative paths are computed, something that breaks badly when you try to build a single site out of multiple repositories.
 I am even wondering if this issue is fixable as it might touch the core concepts on which [mkdocs] is built.